 Hamilton walked out on Washington when he scolded him for making him wait for a meeting during the revolution.

 He would return when Washington soothed his ego and asked him to join the battle again.

 When Hamilton published Reynold’s Pamphlet, “Washington reached out by sending a wine cooler and a thoughtful note that expressed his support without mentioning the infraction.”

 It must be nice.
 It must be nice…to have Washington on your side.

-Shortly after Washington’s death, is when the incident between Burr and Hamilton escalated and the duel ensued.
+Shortly after Washington’s death, the incident between Burr and Hamilton escalated, and the duel ensued.